gofractally/psibase/doc/events.md

 <br>

-Which, when submitted to a full-node, returns the Holder Events index as expected:
+Which, when submitted to a Psinode, returns the User Events index as expected:

 <details>
   <summary>Reveal</summary>